JacobPuff/github-search-api/README.md

 ### Docker-compose
 Easiest method, run `docker-compose up` in the root directory and it will bring up the server and then the client that'll run a search.
 You can modify the search in the `search.env` file.
 To run just the server run `docker-compose up server`.
+If you want more results per search you can use the `GH_RESULTS_PER_PAGE` env var for the server, which defaults to 30.
 ### Docker
 This method allows the server to be run alone, or with a few more commands the client with it.
 For the client you can modify the search in the `search.env` file.
+If you want more results per search you can use the `GH_RESULTS_PER_PAGE` env var for the server, which defaults to 30.

 For the server with docker you'll want to build it with
 ```